 Wayne Rooney was provided with the chance to let his football do the talking, picked for his first start since April, and partnered in-form Liverpool striker Daniel Sturridge.
-Ashley Cole was given the honor of leading the team out to celebrate the 100th cap he picked up against Brazil in February.
+Ashley Cole was given the honour of leading the team out to celebrate the 100th cap he picked up against Brazil in February.

 Giovanni Trapattoni stuck with his tried and trusted 4-4-2, with Long and Robbie Keane leading the line and Wigan's James McCarthy providing craft alongside the steel of Stoke's Glenn Whelan in midfield.